We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 #1 – A multimeter for electrical problems

 This is the most important tool you can have!

 Looking at fuses just isn’t good enough.
 You need to know if current can actually pass through the fuse, and (most importantly) if voltage is really present.

+Even in the heat of a summer camping trip, the temperatures can drop drastically when the sun sets.
+Keeping you and your loved ones warm in the tent overnight can be done with the proper sleeping bags, blankets, insulated tents, and even portable heaters.
 Any electrical problem can be traced with a good multimeter.
 Anything less is just guessing — and could lead to the expensive mistake of changing perfectly good parts.

 #2 – A good cross-bar lug wrench and hydraulic bottle jack